MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-production-boms.md

 5. In the **Type** field, select whether the item on this BOM line is an ordinary item or a production BOM.
 If the item on the line is a production BOM, then it must already exist as a certified production BOM.
 6. In the **No.** field, look up and select the item or production BOM in question, or type it in the field.
 7. In the **Quantity Per** field, enter how many units of the item go into the parent item, for example, 4 wheels for 1 car.
 8. In the **Scrap %** field you can enter a fixed percentage of components that are scrapped during production.
-When the components are ready to be consumed in a released works order, this percentage will be added to the expected quantity in the **Consumption Quantity** field in a production journal.
+When the components are ready to be consumed in a released production order, this percentage will be added to the expected quantity in the **Consumption Quantity** field in a production journal.
 For more information, see [Register Consumption and Output](production-how-to-register-consumption-and-output.md).

     > [!NOTE]
     >  This scrap percentage represents components that are scrapped during production when picking from inventory, whereas the scrap percentage on routing lines represents scrapped output before putting on inventory.